AECOM (ACM)

 Founded in 1990 when a group of engineers from five companies decided to merge, AECOM (NYSE:ACM) provides various infrastructure consulting services.

-• A positive is that its earnings per share have outperformed its peers over the last five years, increasing by 17.1% annually
+• A consolation is that its earnings per share grew by 17.7% annually over the last five years, outpacing its peers

 StockStory Analyst Team